anushkajain1208/Movie-Recommendation-System/README.md

 Make sure you have the following dataset files in the same directory:
 - **ratings.csv** (Contains user ratings for movies)
 - **movies.csv** (Contains movie titles and IDs)
+- Dataset can be downloaded from this link https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset

 ### 4. Access the Web Application